 Activity 1 Provide financial assistance through a loan or grant to fund unit amenity initiatives not normally provided at Departmental level.
-Intended Result Financially supported a system of bids from Army unit commanders and associations for the provision of amenities and related services to bases, units and sporting bodies.
+Intended result Financially supported a system of bids from Army unit commanders and associations for the provision of amenities and related services to bases, units and sporting bodies.
 Delivery strategy The Board sets criteria to assess the worth of an application and annually review the available level of funding.
-Disburse funds in accordance with criteria and at the discretion of the Board.
+Disburse funds in accordance with criteria and at the discretion of the Grants Committee or Board.
 Promote the availability of financial assistance to Army bases, units and sporting organisations and provide guidelines for applying for assistance on the website.
-Measuring performance annual & out to 2019-20 Financial assistance is within annual available funds and was distributed in accordance with the agreed criteria.
-Increased number of grants from 2016-17.
+Measuring performance annually & out to 2021-2022 Financial assistance is within annual funding allocation and was distributed in accordance with the agreed criteria.
+Annual budget has been reviewed for forward years.